dsfellows/dsfellows/week_7_agenda.md

 + Edit your dataset
 + Export to tileset (which prepares your dataset to be used in a visualization)
 + Create a style and add tilesets to it.
 This is what will generate an actual map whose formatting you can change.
++ To work with a subset of the data rather than the full set, click on the layer you want to edit, click Select data, and add a filter.
+"All of the filters" will display only the categories you indicate in the filter; "None of the filters" will hide the categories you choose.

 ### Tips and tricks